William C. Shiel Jr., MD, FACP, FACR

 - Coccydynia is diagnosed based on the history and physical examination.

 What is coccydynia?

-Inflammation of the bony area (tailbone or coccyx) located between the buttocks is referred to as coccydynia.
+Inflammation of the tailbone (coccyx or bony area located deep between the buttocks above the anus) is referred to as coccydynia.
 Coccydynia is associated with pain and tenderness at the tip of the tailbone between the buttocks.
 The pain is often worsened by sitting.

 What causes coccydynia?

 Coccydynia is often caused by an injury, but it may occur seemingly spontaneously.
-There are many causes of tailbone pain which can mimic coccydynia, including sciatica, infection (including shingles of the buttocks), pilonidal cysts, sacroiliitis, and fractured bone (broken tailbone or tailbone fracture).
+There are many causes of tailbone pain that can mimic coccydynia, including sciatica, infection (including shingles of the buttocks), pilonidal cysts, sacroiliitis, and fractured bone (broken tailbone or tailbone fracture).

 Viewers share their comments

 Find tips and advances in treatment.